 The outside play area, used both for free play and for more organised games and activities on a daily basis by all children, even in wet weather, as we have waterproof suits for the children to wear.
 There is also an outdoor 'imagination' room.

 The 'library', used by all children for reading, music activities and quieter times.
 Every room in the nursery also has a book corner, reflecting the importance of books for enjoyment and learning.

-The dining room, where children sit communally for breakfast, lunch, tea and a morning and afternoon snack.
-Children are encouraged to use cutlery correctly, and to choose food for themselves, for example vegetables or when fruit is served at snack time.
+The dining room, where children sit communally for breakfast, lunch and tea.
+Children are encouraged to use cutlery correctly, and to serve food for themselves, for example side vegetables.
 The dining room is also used by the older children for cooking projects, play doh and other hands-on activities.